psychoAB/logic-gate/README.md

 # logic-gate

-My OOP-Laboratory project using Arcade libary
+My OOP-Laboratory project using [Arcade library](https://pypi.org/project/arcade)

 ### How to play